Mavis Eccleston: 'Powerful' ITV drama tackles a 'heartbreaking' assisted dying case that saw a woman charged with murder

 It’s proving to be a big year for ITV dramas based on true stories.
 We’ve already had The Lady, which tackled Fergie’s killer ex-dresser Jane Andrews.

-Later this year, Lynley star Daniel Mays will play John Worboys in a drama about the “black cab rapist”.
+Lynley star Daniel Mays then played John Worboys in Believe Me, a drama about the “black cab rapist”.

 Now, ITV is developing another real-life drama – and it’s based on the “heartbreaking” story of Mavis and Dennis Eccleston.